ManuelFelizardo/Jane-Street-Puzzles/README.md

  Jane Street Puzzle Solutions

 ## Overview
+As a fun hobby, I enjoy solving some brain teasers, such as the monthly puzzle by Jane Street.
+My approach to solving these tends to vary with the puzzle itself, from exploratory approaches to cryptic puzzles (https://www.janestreet.com/puzzles/many-happy-returns-index/), to simply modeling and solving a mathematical problem (https://www.janestreet.com/puzzles/robot-capture-the-flag-index), but a lot of times my solution will be code-based.

-This repository contains my solutions to various Jane Street puzzles.
-Each solution includes the code I used to solve the puzzle (when applicable), along with a brief explanation of my approach.
+In this repository, I will post the solutions to the problems I solve with a code-based approach.
+I will try to include a brief explanation of my approach as well.

-## Repository Structure

-The repository is organized by puzzle, with each puzzle having its own directory.
-Inside each directory, you will find a Jupyter notebook with:

-- **Puzzle Description**: A brief description of the puzzle.
-- **Solution Explanation**: An explanation of the approach and methodology used to solve the puzzle.
-- **Code Implementation**: The code used to solve the puzzle.

-## Puzzles solved since starting (01/2024):
+## Puzzles solved since starting 01/2024 (19/19):
 2024:
 - ✅ January
 - ✅ February